andreaciarrocchi/lexifinder/README.md

 ```

 ## Releases
 Two standalone releases are available: one for Windows (an executable file) and one for Linux (an AppImage).
-To ease the process of making the app available from the launcher, I packed the AppImage as a tar archive containing two BASH scripts to add (install.sh) and remove it (uninstall.sh).
+To ease the process of making the app available from the launcher, I packed the AppImage as a tar archive containing two BASH scripts to add (install_lexifinder.sh) and remove it (uninstall_lexifinder.sh).

 ## Future development
 I would like to introduce some new features: